Sweeping Arrangements of Non-Piercing Curves in Plane: Minimal Digons and Triangles

 \hide{

 }

-\begin{restatable}{lem}{minlenses} Let $L$ be a minimal digon formed by $\alpha$ and $\beta$ in the arrangement $\mathcal{A}(\Gamma)$ as above.
-The modified family of curves obtained by bypassing $L$ is non-piercing.
-Furthermore, the number of intersections between $\alpha$ and $\beta$ decreases by $2$ and for any other pair of curves the number of intersections does not change. \end{restatable} \begin{proof} Since $L$ is a minimal digon, the intersection of any other curve $\delta \in \Gamma \setminus \{\alpha, \beta\}$ is a collection of disjoint segments with one vertex on $\alpha$ and the other on $\beta$.
+\begin{restatable}{lem}{minlenses} Let $L$ be a minimal digon formed by $\alpha$ and $\beta$ in the arrangement $\AG$ of $\Gamma$ as above.
+The modified arrangement of curves obtained by untangling $L$ is non-piercing.
+Furthermore, the number of intersections between $\alpha$ and $\beta$ decreases by $2$ and for any other pair of curves the number of intersections does not change. \end{restatable} \begin{proof} Since $L$ is a minimal digon, the intersection of any other curve $\delta \in \Gamma \,\setminus\, \{\alpha, \beta\}$ with $L$ is a collection of disjoint segments with one vertex on $\alpha$ and the other on $\beta$.
 Let $s$ be one of these segments with end point $x$ on $\alpha$ and $x'$ on $\beta$.
-Then, as a result of bypassing, the earlier intersection of $\alpha$ and $\delta$ at $x$ is replaced by the intersection of the modified $\alpha$ and $\delta$ at $x'$.
-However, since $\alpha$ and $\delta$ do not have any intersections in the interior of the segment $s$, the order of the intersections of $\alpha$ and $\delta$ along either curve remains unchanged i.e., they remain reverse cyclic.
-Hence, by Lemma \ref{lem:revcyclic}, the modified $\alpha$ and $\delta$ are non-piercing.
-Analogously the modified $\beta$ and $\delta$ are non-piercing.
-This also shows that the number of intersection between $\alpha$ and $\delta$ does not change.
-Similarly the number of intersections between $\beta$ and $\delta$ does not change.
-The curves $\alpha$ and $\beta$ lose two consecutive points of intersections (namely the vertices of $L$) and therefore the order of the remaining intersections along them remains reverse cyclic.
+Then, as a result of untangling, the earlier intersection of $\alpha$ and $\delta$ at $x$ is replaced by the intersection of the modified $\alpha$ and $\delta$ at $x'$.
+However, since $\alpha$ and $\delta$ do not have any intersections in the interior of the segment $s$, the order of the intersections of $\alpha$ and $\delta$ along either curve remains unchanged i.e., they remain reverse-cyclic.
+Hence, by Lemma~\ref{lem:revcyclic}, the modified $\alpha$ and $\delta$ are non-piercing.
+Analogously, the modified $\beta$ and $\delta$ are non-piercing.
+This also shows that the number of intersections between $\alpha$ and $\delta$ does not change.
+Similarly, the number of intersections between $\beta$ and $\delta$ does not change.
+The curves $\alpha$ and $\beta$ lose two consecutive points of intersections (namely the vertices of $L$) and therefore the order of the remaining intersections along them remains reverse-cyclic.
 Thus, the modified $\alpha$ and the modified $\beta$ are also non-piercing. \end{proof}

-The only new/changed cells in the modified arrangement obtained after bypassing $L$ are those that contain one of the points $u, v, u_\alpha, u_\beta, v_\alpha$ or $v_\beta$.
-Note that there may also be cells that are identical to an old cell but their defining set of curves has changed - $\alpha$ is replaced by $\beta$ or vice versa.
+The only new/changed cells in the modified arrangement obtained after untangling $L$ are those that contain one of the points $u, v, u_\alpha, u_\beta, v_\alpha$ or $v_\beta$.
+By `newly created' we mean the cell in the modified arrangement which are not there in the original arrangement.
+Thus, for example, when we say 'newly created digon cells or triangle cells' after an operation, we mean digon cells or triangle cells in the modified arrangement which were not already present in the arrangement before the operation was executed.
+Note that there may also be cells in the modified arrangement that are geometrically identical to a cell in the original arrangement but their defining curves have changed - $\alpha$ is replaced by $\beta$, or vice-versa.
+These are also considered `newly created'.